Quickly navigate the color spectrum in Figma with designer-focused accuracy.

 Colour management and palette building is usually a pretty big weakness of mine.
 I don’t like playing guessing games with colours and it is easy for me to spend excessive amounts of time trying to correct colours by randomly colour picking on the fly.
 This is made harder by the fact that ambient light can affect the colours on a monitor, which makes it increasingly harder to spot differences between warm and cool shades.

-As I was working on projects and designing with code as I often do, I attempted to create the colour navigator I’d always envisioned for a design tool.
+As I was working on projects and designing with code as I often do, I decided to attempt to create the colour navigator I’d always envisioned for a design tool using Figma’s plugin API.

 - Navigating different colours is mathematically accurate